Campus-Castolo/m129/project/README.md

 The logical network plan is also in the project documentation of m129 but here you can directly accesss it.

 ### [Cisco Packet Tracer File for the Project](Project_m129.pkt)
+**IMPORTANT NOTE**
+If a ping doesn't work make sure to use the ping tool that looks like a envelop two times on the two different devices that should ping eachother, that often helps fix the problem